Spain Visa Types

 ETIAS Visa Waiver

-The ETIAS (European Travel Information and Authorization System) Visa Waiver will launch in 2021
+The ETIAS (European Travel Information and Authorization System) Visa Waiver will launch at the end of 2022

 Nationalities who are currently visa-exempt will need to complete the online application and pay a fee using a credit or debit card.